Paver Patterns 3 Different Sizes: A Design Guide

 When it comes to your driveway, durability is key.
 This area handles the heavy load of vehicles, so you need a pattern with a strong interlock to prevent pavers from shifting or sinking over time.
 The herringbone pattern, laid at a 45-degree angle, is the gold standard for strength.
 The zig-zag layout distributes weight evenly and creates an incredibly tight lock between the stones.
 While other patterns can work, a strong interlocking design is essential for a long-lasting paver driveway that can withstand daily traffic without any issues.

-Match the Pattern to Your Project’s Scale
+Consider Your Project’s Scale

 The size of your pavers and the scale of your space go hand-in-hand.
 Large-format pavers can make a small patio feel more spacious and open, but they offer less interlock, making them less ideal for areas with heavy use.
 Conversely, a complex pattern with small pavers can look too busy in a tiny space.
 It’s also important to consider the complexity of the installation.
 Some patterns require more precise cuts and planning, which can add to the project’s timeline and cost.
 Visualizing the final look with 2D/3D designs can help you make sure the pattern complements your home’s architecture and the size of your yard.